-A mother in New Mexico her daughter’s progress after doing Edublox for six months.
-Read the full story below.
+A mother in New Mexico shares her daughter’s story of overcoming a spelling problem after doing Edublox for six months.

 I feel as if part of my daughter’s mind was trapped, and Edublox set her free.